-8. Did the state's Synar survey use a list frame?

-If Yes, answer the following questions about its coverage.

-- a.
-The calendar year of the latest Sampling frame coverage study: 2018 - b.
-Percent coverage from the latest Sampling frame coverage study: 91.9% - c.
-Was a new study conducted in this reporting period?

-Yes No

-If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report.

-d.
-The calendar year of the next coverage study planned: 2020 a.
+8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
+The calendar year of the latest Sampling frame coverage study: 2017 b.
+Percent coverage from the latest Sampling frame coverage study: 91.9% c.
+Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: 2021 for or requare with hind calendar uires hiri rantine s h number dered the 12/2020) D-19 pandemic has delayed our conduct of the Coverage Study originally planned year 2020 and inclusion in the FFY2021 ASR.
+Our Coverage Study methodology ng two Field Surveyors to canvas (drive and walk) throughout the state.
+The initial tarting in March 2020 and continued concerns over COVID transmission, especially rs of cases increasing again in the fall and additional precautions with travel, have thiring of Field Surveyors.
+We have received approval (via email communication on from our SAMHSA Synar Project Officer to waive the Coverage Study requirement, to be included in the FFY2022 ASR.
+9. Has the Synar survey inspection protocol changed from the previous year?
+Yes ⊠ No protocol (Append be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol ix C).
+If the inspection protocol changed from the previous year, these changes must ted in the protocol submitted.
 If Yes, describe how and when this change was communicated to SAMHSA b.
-Provide the inspection period: From $\frac{06/01/18}{MM/DD/YY}$ to $\frac{08/26/18}{MM/DD/YY}$ c.
-Provide the number of youth inspectors used in the current inspection year:

-9. Has the Synar survey inspection protocol changed from the previous year?

-The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
-If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

-NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.
+Provide the inspection period: From $\frac{07/20/20}{MM/DD/YY}$ to $\frac{09/25/20}{MM/DD/YY}$ c.
+Provide the number of youth inspectors used in the current inspection year: 27 NOTE: If the state uses SSES, please ensure that the number reported in 9c matches that reported in SSES Table 4, or explain any difference.